 When trying to reach your audience, a key component to forming lasting bonds, whether they are B2B or B2C in nature is the connection and engagement.
 How you connect and engage your audience is crucial to establishing profitable channels for your company.
-Below we will go through a few examples of how Facebook advertising will benefit your business.
+Below we will go through a few examples of how Facebook advertising will benefit your business when making b2c connections:

 While many companies already utilize engagement and connection tools, very few have them work together to maximize their benefits.
 Facebook can give your company a necessary platform to establish who you are, what your business does and how they can offer you the benefit of their experience.
 One thing you should use your Facebook page for is putting your company culture on display.
 This will provide your audience an insight into your company and what kind of team they would be working with.
 Once you have created a template to showcase your company’s culture, you will want to post pictures, videos, articles and other pieces of media that will speak directly to your target audience.
 This should be utilized as a foundation of what your company offers to your audience.

 Promote Your Business with Facebook

 Once you have established what field and area of expertise your company operates in and what kind of culture your business works under, you will want to start creating valuable connections with your desired audiences.
 Facebook has a number of ways you can connect with your audience whether it’s through advertising, invitations or simply direct messaging.
 If you have an upcoming event for your company and you want to invite audience members, Facebook has options to set-up events and send invitations to audience members.
 Want to promote a new line of products?
 Facebook’s new marketplace is quickly becoming a new and trusted online shopping platform.
 If you’re more interested in B2B connections, you can use Facebook to set-up workshops, meet and greets and other connection and engagement opportunities.
 Facebook should always be promoting your business, here are some examples of how to use B2B on Facebook